-- 1) The Auto Plate Align Sensor must first be assigned in I/O setups.
-The logic state must be set so that the input is active when over the plate. - 2) Similar to the Homing function, Motion to move to the outward edges of the plate is executed at a fast peed until the Sensor switches to an of state indicating the edge of the plate.
-For accuracy, motion will then reverse at a slow speed (10 ipm / 250 mmpm) until the sensor is then activated again.
-That position is recorded as the reference point.
-Motion to move to the edges of the plate will be executed at the selected Manual Move Speed.
-Four speeds are available, Maximum Machine speed, High Jog, Med Jog and Low Jog. - 3) The Manual Options "User Defined" Manual Offset value will be used if a X/Y tool offset is required to compensate for the distance between the master torch and the APA Sensor. - 4) Scrap clearance, if required, would be entered at the align screen.
-Additionally, Corner to Align with on the align screen will set the start corner location of the program. - 5) If your machine requires "Homing", the Homing function should be performed at some point prior to operation.
+- 1) The Auto Plate Align Sensor(s) must first be assigned in I/O setups.
+The logic state(s) must be set so that the input is active when over the plate. - 2) The predetermined motion path will move to the outward edges of the plate in five locations and is executed at a fast peed until the Sensor switches to an off state indicating the edge of the plate.
+For accuracy, motion will then reverse until the sensor is then activated again.
+Please refer to Sensing Sequence below. - 3) The Manual Options "User Defined" Manual Offset value will be used if a X/Y tool offset is required to compensate for the distance between the master torch and the APA Sensor. - 4) Scrap clearance, if required, would be entered at the align screen.
+Additionally, Corner to Align with on the align screen will set the start corner location of the program. - 5) If your machine requires "Homing", the Homing function should be performed at some point prior to operation. - 6) Sensor radius should be programmed to the "sensing" radius of the sensor.
+If dual sensors are used the radius applies to both sensors. - 7) For dual sensors, the distance between the first and second sensor should be programmed in tool offset #11.